Our daughter is growing so much through her camp experience!

 As young people grow, Surprise Lake Camp grows with them.
-Our program—and our physical campus, with its two sides: Mainside (ages 7–12) and Teenside (ages 13–15)—are designed to help young people take the lead in their own growth.
+Our program—and our physical campus, with its two sides: Mainside (current 1st – 6th graders) and Teenside (current 7th-10th graders) — are designed to help young people take the lead in their own growth.
 We cultivate children’s skills and confidence so that they can gain increasing independence, safely.

 Our whole staff is dedicated to excellent camper care, supporting campers’ physical and mental well-being.
 Our leadership team, our well-trained counselors, and our on-site Health Center social workers and staff partner with families to ensure that each camper has a successful summer, making a positive transition at each stage of growth.

 Here are some of the kinds of transitions we see every summer, and how we approach them:

 From Sibling to Camper

 Younger siblings may already feel that camp is a familiar place, but they make the transition to camper even more easily when they get an introduction to camp like every new camper.
 Consider registering this child for one of our two Rookie Days, where future campers can try camp for a day.
 The five-day Get Your Feet Wet program is another easy introduction to get comfortable for the following summer.